mo-rahimi/Big-Data-Analysis-using-Apache-Hadoop-and-Apache-Pig/README.md

 ### Data Analysis Using Pig

 1. **Access Pig View** in Ambari to write, run, and store Pig scripts for data analysis.
 2. **Scripts**: A total of 23 scripts are created for various analyses.
-Example scripts include:
+Example scripts include
-   - **Severity Analysis**: Analyzing accident severity based on different conditions.
-   - **Casualties Analysis**: Counting casualties per accident severity.

 3. **Save Results**: Use the STORE command to save the results in HDFS under the `admin/output` directory.

 ## Code Examples and Visulization

-## Example usage command
+### Example usage command
 pig -f your_pig_script.pig

 ### Sample Pig Script for Accident Severity